 - Many misdemeanors after 10 years without further conviction.

 But there are exceptions to these rules!
-And you must have paid any fines and costs!
 Complicated, right?

-Starting in January, volunteer lawyers will be available to screen your Pennsylvania record for free and tell you whether and how you can clear it.
+Volunteer lawyers are available to screen your Pennsylvania record for free and tell you whether and how you can clear it.

 They will tell you: